 Generally, in the United States legal community, including the Supreme Court, there is what is called Roe’s three-part “essential holding” in reference to Roe vs. Wade 1973 US Supreme Court decision: First, a woman has the right to choose to have an abortion before fetal viability and to obtain it without undue interference from the State.
 Second, the State has the power to restrict abortions after viability, if the law contains exceptions for pregnancies endangering the woman’s life or health.
 And third, the State has legitimate interests from the pregnancy’s outset in protecting the health of the woman and the life of the human fetus (not a dog or cat, etc.) that becomes a child with visible human form/attributes if allowed to live.

 Assuming that there is agreement on the definition of viability, the second and third essential holdings are consistent with godly principles relating to the abortion issues provided life and health refers to physical life and physical health of the mother and viability is properly determined.
 This is due to the right to self defense.
 Indeed, mental, age, socio-economic, and emotional life/health are not sufficient reasons for allowing abortion as these do not qualify as physical life/health factors.
-Furthermore, viability must be defined as the ability of the baby to live outside the womb and that determination of ability is at a minimum made by more than one independent medical authorities.
+Furthermore, viability must be defined as the ability of the baby to live outside the womb and that determination of ability is at a minimum made by more than one independent medical authorities under normal circumstances.

 Abortion is a medical procedure certainly.
 But at its core it is a moral, psychological, and socio-economic issue.
 The only time an abortion should be considered is when the physical life or physical health of the mother is clearly in severe danger as that would be a case of self-defense.
 But statistics show that most abortions are rooted in adult conflict and/or money issues.
 Neither adult conflict or lack of money are righteous or even natural reasons to abort; they are satanic/evil reasons.
 Humans and governments find money to do everything else they should do so let it be for the babies in the womb.
 Let faith in God of Abraham, Isaac, Jacob in Jesus name prevail over fear of lack.
 It is intuitively obvious as to the reason people get abortions.
 Most of those reasons are selfish.
 The morning after pill recognizes that truth.